Gabriel-Lewis/ThinkPiece/README.md

 **With Rich Text Editing users can style their stories to their liking.**

 One of Medium's best features is it's easy to use text editor.
 Using the [Medium Drafts](https://github.com/brijeshb42/medium-draft) node package, Thinkpiece recreates this experience.
-Users can embolden, italize, highlight, add links, and more.
+Users can embolden, italicize, highlight, add links, and more.
 Users can also use the keybindings they are familiar with to style their story.
 For example a user can highlight text and embolden it by pressing CMD-B.

 ### Image Upload